Steve Pool

+Early life

+Pool graduated from Tyee High School in SeaTac, Washington where he served as the student body president.

+Career

 Pool started his career at KOMO-TV as an intern while studying at the University of Washington.
-After graduating in 1978, Pool became a writer, reporter, and eventually a weather caster.
+After graduating in 1978, Pool became a writer, reporter, and eventually a weathercaster.

-In the 1980s, Pool began hosting a program on KOMO-TV titled "Front Runners" which aired every Saturday.
+In the 1980s, Pool began hosting a program on KOMO-TV titled Front Runners which aired every Saturday.